nccgroup/wssip/README.md

 ### mitmengine.js

-There is a custom man-in-the-middle Node.js class that I wrote that is not within the **lib** folder named "mitmengine.js".
+There is a custom man-in-the-middle Node.js class that I wrote that is within the **lib** folder named "mitmengine.js".
 For any other applications wishing to use this, you can simply do:

 ~~~
 const mitmengine = require('wssip/lib/mitmengine');